Clemapfel/jluna/docs/manual.md

 #### Step 4: Implementing the Type

-Having added all properties to the usertype interface, we make Julia aware of the interface by calling:
+Having added all properties to the usertype interface, we make the Julia state aware of the interface by calling:

 ```cpp
 // in main